minerllabs/public-site/diamond/index.md

 </iframe>
 <!-- </div> -->

-The MineRL competition offeres a set of Gym environments paired with human demonstrations to provide participants with the ability to tackle the difficult Minecraft sample efficiently.
+The MineRL competition offers a set of Gym environments paired with human demonstrations to provide participants with the ability to tackle the difficult Minecraft sample efficiently.
 This year we are introducing a new vectorized action and observation space that obscures the agent's actions to prevent participants from using domain knowlege to solve the ObtainDiamond task!